Our Team

 Industry Assistant Professor

 Reginé Gilbert is a user experience designer, educator, and author with over ten years of experience working in technology.
 She has a strong belief in making the world a more accessible place that starts and ends with the user.
 Reginé’s areas of research focus are digital accessibility, inclusive design, and immersive experiences.
+Reginé is lending her experience and expertise to collaborate with the Eclipse Soundscapes Project in its efforts to create accessible and engaging learning experiences.

-Reginé is lending her experience and expertise to collaborate with the Eclipse Soundscapes: Citizen Science Project (ES:CSP) in its efforts towards engaging participants in learning experiences that promote the development of accessibility skills for STEM careers.
-Through Reginé’s real-world client classroom program at The NYU Tandon School of Engineering Integrated Design and Media Department, the ES:CSP team works with Reginé to engage her students in tackling various real-world accessible user interface challenges faced by ES:CSP.
+Through Reginé’s real-world client classroom program at The NYU Tandon School of Engineering Integrated Design and Media Department, the Eclipse Soundscapes team works with Reginé to engage her students in tackling various real-world accessible user interface challenges faced by Eclipse Soundscapes.
 This collaboration provides a unique opportunity for students to enhance their accessibility skills and knowledge early in their STEM careers while also supporting a NASA project in becoming more accessible and inclusive.

 NASA HEAT